groue/GRMustache/Guides/introduction.md

     Use relative `{{> header }}` or absolute paths `{{> /shared/header }}` to your partial templates: see the [Partials Guide](partials.md).

-- **"Overridable partials"**, aka "template inheritance", inspired by [hogan.js](http://twitter.github.com/hogan.js/) and [spullara/mustache.java](https://github.com/spullara/mustache.java), allow you to define reusable template layouts:
+- **Template inheritance**, inspired by [hogan.js](http://twitter.github.com/hogan.js/) and [spullara/mustache.java](https://github.com/spullara/mustache.java), allow you to define reusable template layouts:

         {{< page }}      {{! page.mustache defines the layout.  }}
           {{$ content }} {{! this template defines the content. }}